 Dr Christian Winkler

 I study the political economy of trade and industrial politics.
-My current research project, funded by the Swiss National Science Foundation (SNSF), investigates how the interaction between firms and governments shapes trade and industrial policies against the backdrop of climate change and rising geopolitical tensions.
+My research project, funded by the Swiss National Science Foundation (SNSF), investigates how the interaction between firms and governments shapes trade and industrial policies against the backdrop of climate change and rising geopolitical tensions.
 The project is hosted by the Department of Politics and International Relations at the University of Oxford.

 I obtained my PhD with summa cum laude and félicitations du jury from the Geneva Graduate Institute in 2025.
 I spent 6 months as a Visiting Fellow at Princeton University in 2024/25.
 I hold a MA in International Political Economy from King’s College London and a BA in Politics and Public Administration from the University of Konstanz.
 Prior to pursuing my PhD, I worked for the European Central Bank, the German Ministry for Economic Affairs, and private consultancies.